Installation

 Hint

-Consider using mamba for a faster Conda experience.
+Consider using mamba or pixi for a faster Conda experience.

 Updating traffic